EliAndrewC/l7r/rules/11-non_pc_schools.md

 Roll one extra die on initiative, athletics, and wound checks.

 **Second Dan:**
-You get a free raise on any type of roll.
+You get a free raise on any one type of roll.

 **Third Dan:**
 After making an attack roll during a phase in which you have chosen an offensive posture, you may spend one action die from any phase to give yourself +X to attack and damage rolls for the rest of the round, where X is your attack skill.
 After seeing the result of an attack roll made against you while fighting with a defensive posture, you may spend one action die from any phase to increase your wound checks and TN to be hit by X for the remainder of the round, where X is your attack skill.